akoidan/hotkey-hub/README.md

 ### Required Files
 - `configs/config.jsonc`: Main configuration file that defines your hotkey bindings and actions.
 Schema is defined in `json-schema.json`.
 See `CONFIG.md` in releases for detailed documentation.
-- `certs/cert.pem`: Server certificate for mutual TLS authentication
+- `certs/cert.pem`: Client certificate for mutual TLS authentication
-- `certs/key.pem`: Server private key
+- `certs/key.pem`: Client private key
 - `certs/ca-cert.pem`: CA certificate

 ### Optional Files
 - `configs/macros.jsonc`: Define reusable code snippets that can be referenced in `config.jsonc`.
 Schema is defined in `macros-schema.json`.
-See `CONFIG_MACROS.md` in releases for detailed documentation.
 - `configs/variables.json`: Custom variables file (any valid JSON with a root object) that can be referenced in your configurations

 ## Get started